pgrady3/EasyController3/README.md

 # EasyController3

 *Update May 12, 2023 - During high power testing above 15 amps, it was discovered that the gate drivers are unreliable.
 A fix has been developed, and version 3.1 will be released soon.
 We were in a bit of a rush to release and didn't test as thoroughly as we should have.
-Please check this page for updates, or contact me (email below) for questions!*
+We do NOT RECOMMEND building this version at this time, and please check back for the update.*

 ![Assembled Controller](/docs/side.jpg)